cshenry/cookiecutter-henrylab/docs/index.md

 ### Why is this Python template called "hypermodern"?

-[Hypermodernism][Hypermodernism] is a school of chess that dates back to more than a century ago.
+[Hypermodernism][hypermodernism] is a school of chess that dates back to more than a century ago.
 If this setup ever goes out of fashion,
 I can pretend it was my secret plan from the start.
 All images on the